landlab/landlab/docs/dev_guide_install.rst

    *  Check the logs for the build of your tagged commit on `Travis-CI <https://travis-ci.org/landlab/landlab>`_.
    *  Check `Anaconda.org <https://anaconda.org/landlab/landlab>`_ to see
-      if your releases appear there.
+      if your release appears there.
-   *  Check if `conda` can see your new release with `conda search landlab -c landlab`.
-See the
-      `conda docs <http://conda.pydata.org/docs/using/index.html>`_
-      for a description of ``conda`` and how to use it, or you can always use ``conda -h`` from the command line.
+   *  Check if `conda` can see your new release with ``conda search landlab -c landlab``.
+See the `conda docs <http://conda.pydata.org/docs/using/index.html>`_ for a description of ``conda`` and how to use it, or you can always use ``conda -h`` from the command line.